 December is one of the best months to travel in much of India.
 Not only will the monsoon season be long over, but temperatures are also bearable.
-You may be able to get by with just three showers per day rather than the usual four required to survive the 100+ degree F daily temperature in New Delhi.
+You may be able to get by with just three showers per day rather than the usual four required to survive the 100+ degree Fahrenheit daily temperature in New Delhi.
 Rajasthan, India's desert state, enjoys pleasantly cooler evenings than usual during December.
 As long as you don't go too high in elevation, almost all of India enjoys nice weather in December.

 Christmas in Asia